 It’s put off the side, more of a figment of my imagination than a reality I see before me.
 It’s a ghost.
 It’s there, and I believe in it, but it’s nowhere to actually be found.

 A rut for me means that my mental health falls into decline, too.
-Creativity isn’t just something I’m truly passionate about and love creating once I’m actually creating, it’s something that takes all the things that bounce around in my brain and get them out so I don’t become so overwhelmed.
-It takes feelings of depression and anxiety and gives them the potential to become something beautiful, or at least translate it to the outside instead of keeping it in.
-But it’s become my normal to put writing on the backburner, so there is so much more clogging up my brain.
-It doesn’t work well for me.
+Creativity isn’t just something I’m truly passionate about and love creating once I’m actually creating; it takes all the things that bounce around in my brain and releases them so I don’t become so overwhelmed.
+It takes feelings of depression and anxiety and gives them the potential to become something beautiful, or at least I’m able to translate them to the outside instead of keeping them in.
+But since it’s become my normal to put writing on the backburner, there is so much more clogging up my brain, and that just doesn’t work for me.

 It’s not just the negative stuff that stays in my head, either.
 It’s the ideas, the potential good or even groundbreaking ideas, that stay there.
 That’s often the only place they ever get to, and that’s the problem.
 They are born, they live, and they die in the confines of my mind, and they don’t do anything there.
 They simply exist until they don’t.
 I want more for them than that.
 They can do so much more than that.